 - Constantly “check in” with employees to test the stability of each step, and to be sure that the actions intended to reach the next step are, indeed, working.

-Don’t miss next month’s issue of GrowthLines!
-In the next issue: Accountability, the second of the four keys to superior company performance.
+Don’t miss the next factor: Accountability, the second of the four keys to superior company performance.